adobe/void/README.md

 ### Introduction

 void is an HTTP sink, to be used for testing & protoyping.
-Good for testing your outgoing http senders (proxies, http forwarders etc).
+Good for testing your outgoing http senders (proxies, http forwarders etc) or to collect samples from incoming requests to your real webserver when paired with a tool like [tcpcopy](https://github.com/session-replay-tools/tcpcopy).
 It is a port of a Golang implementation at the link below.

 Please see introduction in the [blackhole](https://github.com/adobe/blackhole#introduction) repository